Roadside Monocular 3D Detection Prompted by 2D Detection: More Visualizations, Demo Videos, and Jupyter Notebook of Code

-Figure~\ref{fig:More visualizations of BEVPrompt} visualizes more results on the DAIR-V2X-I dataset \cite{yu2022dair}.
-BEVPrompt not only has better orientation predictions for vehicles but also can detect hard objects such as infrequently-seen ambulances, occluded pedestrians and cyclists.
-We provide a video of our results in the supplement.
+Figure~\ref{fig:More visualizations of Pro3D} visualizes more results on the DAIR-V2X-I dataset \cite{yu2022dair}.
+Pro3D not only has better orientation predictions for vehicles but also can detect hard objects such as infrequently-seen ambulances, occluded pedestrians and cyclists.

+{\bf Demo Videos.} We include two demo videos as a part of the supplementary material, named {\tt demo-video-vs-BEVHeight.mp4} and {\tt demo-video-vs-BEVSpread.mp4}.
+These videos compare our Pro3D with BEVHeight~\cite{yang2023BEVHeight} and BEVSpread~\cite{wang2024bevspread}, respectively.
+They clearly show that our Pro3D performs much better than both methods in roadside monocular 3D detection.

+{\bf Jupyter Notebook of Code.} In the supplement, we provide not only our code but also a Jupyter Notebook file named {\tt demo-pro3d-infer-vis.ipynb} which can readily run our Pro3D and display its results on video frame examples.
+The reader is referred to this file for a quick visualization and guideline on how to run our code.